MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-covid-19-us.md

 ## About the data source for this report
-This interactive feature aggregates data from the Centers for Disease Control and Prevention (CDC), state- and local-level public health agencies.
+This interactive feature aggregates data from the Centers for Disease Control and Prevention (CDC), and state- and local-level public health agencies.
 County-level data is confirmed by referencing state and local agencies directly (link).

-Data provided by USAFacts.
-Because of the frequency of data upates, they may not reflect the exact numbers reported by government organizations or the news media.
-For more information or to download the data, please visit the [USAFacts website](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/).
+Data is provided by USAFacts.
+Because of the frequency of data updates, they may not reflect the exact numbers reported by government organizations or the news media.
+For more information or to download the data, visit the [USAFacts website](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/).

 ## Disclaimers

 This report and data are provided "as is", "with all faults", and without warranty of any kind.
 Microsoft gives no express warranties or guarantees and expressly disclaims all implied warranties, including merchantability, fitness for a particular purpose, and non-infringement.

 USAFacts data is available under a Creative Commons license.
 To use it, cite USAFacts as the data provider and link back to USAFacts.
-For exact attribution steps please see [#MadewithUSAFacts section in this page](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/).
+For exact attribution steps, see the **#MadewithUSAFacts** section of the USAFacts page, [Coronavirus in the United States: Mapping the COVID-19 outbreak in the states and counties](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/).

-Johns Hopkins University data is copyright 2020 Johns Hopkins University, all rights reserved, is provided to the public strictly for educational and academic research purposes.
-The full [Terms of Use of the data shown in the mashup example are here](https://github.com/CSSEGISandData/COVID-19/blob/master/README.md).
-More information is available from [Johns Hopkins University's website](https://coronavirus.jhu.edu/map-faq.html).
+Johns Hopkins University data is copyright 2020 Johns Hopkins University, all rights reserved.
+It's provided to the public strictly for educational and academic research purposes.
+Here are the full [Terms of Use](https://github.com/CSSEGISandData/COVID-19/blob/master/README.md) of the data shown in the mashup example.
+More information is available from the [Johns Hopkins University website](https://coronavirus.jhu.edu/map-faq.html).

 ## Next steps